kshitijanurag/deepfake-anaylser/README.md

 This submission was created for the AIGNITION competition.

+# Deployment on Vercel
+You can easily deploy the Deepfake Analyser frontend on Vercel at https://deepfake-anaylser-r4pw3hyr9-kshitij-anurag-s-projects.vercel.app/.
+The backend model will be hosted separately.

 ## 🚀 Key Features
 - **Full Stack Deployment:** Integrated deep learning model with a dedicated web interface.
 - **High Accuracy:** Achieves superior performance in binary classification of real and fake face images.